Famosi/ItalianSignLanguage-SocialRobots/README.md

 * [Authors](#authors)

 ## Introduction
-The project is the development of an educational social robot to be used at home and/or school to support the learning of **deaf** people.
+The project consists in the development of an educational social robot to be used at home and/or school to support the learning of **deaf** people.
 In particular, this is a "gamification" project that allows users to learn the **Italian Sign Language (ISL)**  through